9 personalization trends to keep an eye on in 2020

 Personalization will prove as a powerful investment and will gain a distinctive edge in the new decade.
 However, it will have to be accepted as a long-term strategy to increase brand loyalty and drive growth in the company.
 More and more brands will offer hyper-personalized recommendations and shopping experiences on multiple channels and at every customer touchpoint.

-Ecommerce companies who take advantage of machine learning technology will see significant improvements in their personalization efforts.
+Ecommerce companies that take advantage of machine learning technology will see significant improvements in their personalization efforts.
 With all of the above tips and trends, the “Roaring ‘20s” nickname for the decade will surely hold true.
 Marketers will surely have their hands full as they strive to deliver on the promise of personalized customer experiences and aim for a narrowed gap between what customers expect and what marketers are able to deliver.

-Download these ebooks and learn from loads of examples, know the practical tips, and get the standard best practices for different industries, such as retail, media, and iGaming.
+Learn from loads of examples, know the practical tips, and get the standard best practices for different industries, such as retail, media, and iGaming.

 About the writer: